-Of the original three hundred, just twenty-eight remained.
+Of the original several hundred, just thirty-eight remained.
 With one look at their exhausted, desperate faces, Sylviane knew that Robert was right.

 Could they hold on for three more minutes?
 Five?
 There was no way it would be longer than that.

 Her knuckles clenched white as they squeezed her meteor hammer's chains.

 But if she retreated... it would spell total defeat.
 The army's fate would be sealed, and with it, both the defense of the western front and her bid for her father's throne.

 Tears of anguish collected in the Princess' eyes as she bit down until she tasted blood from herself: